 - Knitting/Crochet is seasonal: In the Fall and Winter, you’ll see a lot more orders and make more money, but the flipside is also true.
 Spring and Summer are slow for selling warm and woolly products so no matter how well you’re doing, there will be slumps in the warmer months.

-- Etsy – click here to sign up for the Etsy course coming soon (or here to get 40 free listings now!)
+- Etsy – check out my free All About Etsy course (or here to get 40 free listings now!)

 - Facebook groups